 + That scar is proof that you experienced something amazing.

-You can wish all the changes away quickly and there is nothing wrong with that.
-However, I want to encourage you to be kind to your current body and show it gratitude for the work that it has just done.
+You can wish all the changes away quickly but it is more useful to be kind to your current body.
+Show your body gratitude for the work that it has just done.

 If you gave birth in the past 6 months, take it slow.
-Your body was made for giving birth and now it has to re-adjust.
+Your body and hormones have to re-adjust.
 Your uterus has to shrink, the body has to heal.
 Rushing to the gym soon as you leave the hospital can be dangerous.
-Instead, let your body do its job and focus on being a mom to your sweet baby.
+Instead, let your body heal and adjust while you focus on being a mom to your sweet baby.

-Once you’ve taken the time you needed and gotten approval from your doctor, start on a path of self-love for your body.
+Once you’ve taken the time you needed and gotten approval from your doctor, start where you are (not where you were pre-baby) and decided what changes you’d like to work towards.

 LOVE YOUR BODY